AckeeCZ/gatsby-theme-localized/README.md

 -   `LocalizedLink` - built-in link component handling route generation
 -   `LanguageSwitcher` - built-in language switcher component

-**The starter includes only code important for internationalization, the rest is up to you**

 ## How to start

 ## Gatsby-theme-localized